filepreviews/filepreviews.js/README.md

 ```

 ### Options
-You can optionally send an options object.
+You can optinally send an options object.
 ```js
 var previews = new FilePreviews({
   debug: true,